-The Intestinal Rehabilitation and Transplantation Program at Lurie Children’s is one of the few programs in the nation and the only program in Illinois dedicated to caring for children with an improperly functioning small bowel (small intestine).
-Intestinal failure occurs when this important part of the digestive system cannot absorb nutrients and fluids.
+The Intestinal Rehabilitation and Transplantation Program at Lurie Children’s is one of the few multi-disciplinary programs caring for children with intestinal failure in the country.
+Intestinal failure occurs when this essential part of the digestive system cannot absorb nutrients and fluids.
 A child with intestinal failure needs long-term nutritional support.
 Lurie Children’s has performed 23 intestinal transplants since the program started in August 2004.
 Medical and surgical advancements in the field of intestinal rehabilitation have led to decreasing numbers of intestinal transplants performed throughout the country.

 Patient & Graft Survival Rates